Can Dogs Eat Tomato Sauce?

 The leaves and stems of tomato plants are also laden with another dog-harming compound called solanine.
 When consumed in enormous quantities, solanine can harm your dogs.

 Red, ripe tomatoes, on the other hand, are delicious snacks or treats for your pet.
-They contain negligible amounts of any toxins which won’t affect your dog.
+They contain negligible amounts of any toxins that won’t affect your dog.
 However, experts expect you should give them to your dogs in moderation.

 But Tomato Sauce?
 Can Dogs Eat Tomato Sauce Without Complications?